 The Fund's aggregate exposure to its sources of leverage shall not exceed the limit described in the "Investment Strategies" section of this Simplified Prospectus or as otherwise permitted under applicable securities legislation.

-Any proposed change in the fundamental investment objectives of the Fund must be approved by a majority of the votes cast at a meeting of the Fund's investors called for that purpose.
+Any change to the investment objectives must be approved by a majority of votes cast at a meeting of security holders held for that reason.